-Gross written premium (GWP) increased by 7.6% to US\$2,057.0m (2016: US\$1,912.2m).
-At constant exchange rates the increase was 8.2%.
-Direct business increased by 8.2% to US\$1,673.7m (2016: US\$1,546.4m), while reinsurance increased by 4.8% to US\$383.3m (2016: US\$365.8m).
+Gross written premium (GWP) increased by 7.4% to US\$2,209.8m (2017: US\$2,057.0m).
+Global Specialty Direct business increased by 5.0% to US\$1,758.0m (2017: US\$1,673.7m), while Global Specialty Reinsurance increased by 17.9% to US\$451.8m (2017: US\$383.3m).
 The key drivers for the increase are outlined below.

-The book experienced favourable premium development from prior years, resulting in an increase of US\$71.2m over 2016.
-The main contributors were the Property Facilities, Energy, Marine and BGSU divisions.
+The book experienced favourable premium development from prior years, resulting in an increase of US\$31.1m over 2017.
+The main contributors were the Property Facilities, Energy, Marine and Property Treaty divisions.

-Underwriting initiatives, launched from 2013 onwards, resulted in a US\$42.8m increase in GWP.
-This is driven by continued expansion of Brit's overseas distribution network through BGSU (Cyber, Programs and Latin America business), our US service company, with additional growth also from our China and Singapore platforms.
-London initiative growth from Engineering and CPE, and Healthcare have also contributed.
+Underwriting initiatives, launched from 2013 onwards, resulted in a US\$66.9m increase in GWP.
+This is driven by continued expansion of Brit's overseas distribution network through BGSU (Programs, Professional Liability, Cyber and Excess Casualty), our US service company, with additional growth also from our Singapore platform and Healthcare Liability account.